riteshkhrn/Lidar_AI_Solution/libraries/New3DSparseConvolution/README.md

 # 3D Sparse Convolution Network
-An opensource sparse inference engine for [3d sparse convolutional networks](https://github.com/tianweiy/CenterPoint/blob/master/det3d/models/backbones/scn.py) based on [libspconv](https://github.com/traveller59/spconv) using int8/fp16.
+An opensource sparse inference engine for [3d sparse convolutional networks](https://github.com/tianweiy/CenterPoint/blob/master/det3d/models/backbones/scn.py) based on [traveller59/spconv](https://github.com/traveller59/spconv) using int8/fp16.

+An opensource library [libscn.so](#compile-and-run) is created which can be used as drop in replacement to libspconv.so

 ## Model && Data
 Use the same model and dataset as mentioned in original [README](https://github.com/NVIDIA-AI-IOT/Lidar_AI_Solution/blob/master/libraries/3DSparseConvolution/README.md)